Feminist economics: Care economy

 Feminist economists join the UN and others in acknowledging care work, as a kind of work which includes all tasks involving caregiving, as central to economic development and human well-being.
 Feminist economists study both paid and unpaid care work.
 They argue that traditional analysis of economics often ignores the value of household unpaid work.
 Feminist economists have argued that unpaid domestic work is as valuable as paid work, so measures of economic success should include unpaid work.
 They have shown that women are disproportionately responsible for performing such care work.

 Sabine O'Hara argues that care is the basis for all economic activity and market economies, concluding that "everything needs care," not only people, but animals and things.
-She highlights the sustaining nature of care services offered outwith the formal economy.
+She highlights the sustaining nature of care services offered outside the formal economy.

 Riane Eisler claims we need the economic system, to give visibility to the essential work of caring for people and caring for nature.
 Measuring GDP only includes productive work and leaves out the life sustaining activities of the following three sectors: the household economy, the natural economy and the volunteer community economy.
 These sectors are where most of the care work is done.
 By changing existing economic indicators in a way that they would also measure the contributions of the three aforementioned sectors we can get a more accurate reflection of economic reality.
 She proposes social wealth indicators.
 According to her these indicators would show the enormous return on investment (ROI) in caring for people and nature.
 Psychological studies have shown that when people feel good, and they feel good when they feel cared for, they are more productive and more creative (example case study).
 As a result, the care economy has positive externalities such as increasing the quality of human capital.
+Most nations not only fail to support the care work that is still predominantly done by women, but we live in the world with gendered system of values.
+Everything that is associated with women or femininity is devalued or even marginalised.